youngsm/chroma-lite/doc/source/install.rst

 Step 3: virtualenv
 ^^^^^^^^^^^^^^^^^^

+.. tip:: All the remaining installation steps can be performed using a shell script.
+See :ref:`ubuntu11.04_quick`.

 The excellent `virtualenv <http://www.virtualenv.org/>`_ tool allows you to create an isolated Python environment, independent from your system environment.
 We will keep all of the python modules for